 Pardew, who was the lead U.S. negotiator for the Ohrid Agreement that ended the spread of violent conflict in Macedonia in 2001, will share practical lessons from the Balkans conflict and discuss their relevance to the prospect of a UN peacekeeping mission in Ukraine.
-Pardew’s panel will be followed by a conversation with other American and European experts assessing how the international experience in the Balkans can contribute to current peacekeeping strategies.
-Join the conversation on Twitter with #BalkansLessonsforUkraine.
+Pardew’s panel was followed by a conversation with other American and European experts assessing how the international experience in the Balkans can contribute to current peacekeeping strategies.
+Review the conversation on Twitter with #BalkansLessonsforUkraine.

 William Taylor, Introduction